-The article uses four historical case studies to address epistemological issues related to the animal model of human diseases, as distinct from model organisms in biology.
-The knowledge derived from animal models is widely assumed to be highly valid and predictive of the reactions by human organisms.
-In this contribution, three significant historical cases of failure (ca. 1890, 1960, 2006), and a closer look at the emergence of the concept around 1860/70 are used to elucidate core assumptions related to the specific practices of animal-human knowledge-transfer, and to analyse the explanations provided by historical actors after each of the failures.
-It is argued that the epistemological status of the animal model changed from helpful methodological tool for specific questions, but with precarious validity, to an obligatory method for the production of strong knowledge on human diseases, indicating a culture of biomedical research in human disease which took the value of this methodological tool as self-evident, and more or less beyond question for more than a century.
+This article uses four historical case studies to address epistemological issues related to the animal model of human diseases and its use in medical research on human diseases.
+The knowledge derived from animal models is widely assumed to be highly valid and predictive of reactions by human organisms.
+In this contribution, I use three significant historical cases of failure (ca. 1890, 1960, 2006), and a closer look at the emergence of the concept around 1860/70, to elucidate core assumptions related to the specific practices of animal-human knowledge transfer, and to analyze the explanations provided by historical actors after each of the failures.
+Based on these examples, I argue that the epistemological status of the animal model changed from that of a helpful methodological tool for addressing specific questions, but with precarious validity, to an obligatory method for the production of strong knowledge on human diseases.
+As a result, there now exists a culture of biomedical research in human disease that, for more than a century, has taken the value of this methodological tool as self-evident, and more or less beyond question.